Chick Gandil: Black Sox scandal

 In the spring of 1920, Gandil demanded that the White Sox raise his salary to $6,500 per year.
 Owner Charles Comiskey would not relent, and he decided to remain in California.
 Gandil retired from the majors.
 According to Gandil, "Instead, I played semipro ball twice a week for the Elks Club in Bakersfield, Calif.
 I earned $75 a game."
 He was far from Chicago as investigations into the 1919 World Series began during the fall of 1920.

 Gandil and his seven White Sox teammates were indicted, and he came back to Chicago in July 1921 to stand trial for fixing the series.
 The jury found the eight players not guilty.
 Following the players' acquittal, Gandil said, "I guess that'll learn Ban Johnson he can't frame an honest bunch of ball players."
 However, the players' joy was short lived.
 Gandil and the others were permanently banned from organized baseball by new commissioner Kenesaw Mountain Landis.
+Gandil was reinstated on May 13, 2025.